satriopangestu17/final_project_flocksindex/README.md

 <br>

-Hopefully you can get many insights from this project for your investment decision.
+Hopefully you can get many insight from this project for your investment decision.
 Thank you.